LemonadeStandPodcast/LemonadeStandPodcast.github.io/src/content/episodes/open-for-business.md

 citations:
   - title: "Toronto 'shack' on sale for $2.5 million — but there's more to the story"
     url: "https://ca.finance.yahoo.com/news/toronto-shack-sale-2-5-million-theres-story-192739524.html"
+summary: |
+  In our inaugural episode, we introduce the Lemonade Stand Podcast and cover a range of topics including Canadian-US relations, the impact of AI on jobs, and the social importance of keeping commitments.
+We explore the changing dynamics between these North American neighbors, discuss whether AI will replace human jobs or create new opportunities, and examine the psychology behind commitment-keeping in modern society.
 ---

 ## Welcome to the Stand